Psychological and Behavioural Sciences

 Application to PBS is the same as for other subjects in Cambridge, The UCAS deadline is early (15th October) and there will be a short supplementary admissions questionnaire (SAQ) to fill in online as soon as we get your UCAS form.
 For 2021 entry, candidates for PBS will be required to take an at-interview written assessment.
 You do not need to register in advance for this, and will be sent full details about the assessment if called for interview.

 Section 1: Thinking Skills Assessment.
-To prepare a question on either experimental design or a little problem to be discussed at interview (15 minutes)
+To prepare a question on either experimental design or a little problem.

 Section 2: Essay/text response (45 minutes)